indigofairyx/Change-Folder-ICO/README.md

 Is a light weight, portable app written in AutoHotkey that allows you to Change Folder Icons from a Quick and Simple GUI.

+> [!note]
+> This little app was written to work with `.ico` file extentions!
+> You can set folder icons using `.dll` and\or `.exe` extenions (with extra params), **thou**, these are not full integrated here and have no plans to implament them into Change Folder .Ico

-download in the realease secton -->
+download in the releases secton -->

-more readme update coming soon...
+### more readme update coming soon...

-for now... screenshots
+for now... screenshots 🡳🡳🡳

 # Screenshots